 Whether you are interested in Egyptian antiquity, are fascinated by masterpieces of painting or simply want to know how people lived thousands of years ago: Museum Island has something for everyone:

-There are also regular special exhibitions, guided tours and special events such as the Long Night of Museums.
+There are also regular special exhibitions, guided tours and special events such as the Long Night of Museums or the Museum Island Festival.
 Museum Island is always on the move.

 Practical information about Museum Island Berlin: tickets, opening hours & how to get there